A logo: letter O (perfectly circle shaped) with a blue segment inside, then segments (differently sized) of green, yellow, orange, red, and purple.

 We thank Matt for gifting all proceeds of his half-day workshop on June 8.
 Matt has led successful private workshops of 60+ engineers and has stand-out contributions toward Swift Concurrency on Github

-Swift Concurrency Speaker
+Swift Concurrency Expertise Team

 Photo of James Dempsey